efxtv/Fix-update-error-Kali-Linux/README.md

 Step 5 see Os version and details
 <pre>$ cat /etc/os-release</pre>

-Description:
-If you need to ask, then Kali Linux is not the right distribution for you.
+If you need to ask about such things on google, then Kali Linux is not the right distribution for you.

 Kali Linux is a distribution for professional penetration testers who are already very familiar with Linux.
 It is meant to be used from a USB dongle for penetration testing.
 It can be installed, but it is not really meant to be.
 It is not meant for general use (even by professional penetration testers) such as Internet browsing, word processing, gaming, development, etc.